GP-2025/.github/profile/README.md

 - **Tools**: Git, Docker, Jupyter Notebooks
 - **Databases**: MySQL, MongoDB
 - **Cloud Services**: AWS, Google Cloud Platform
--->

-## How to Contribute
-We welcome contributions from the community!
-To contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeatureName`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeatureName`).
-5. Open a pull request.

 ## Project Structure
 A brief description of the project's structure is as follows: